BhumikaSasmal/Mini-RAG-System/README.md

   - retrieval_test.py
 - tests/
   - week3_manual_test_log.md

+## Embedding Strategy
+Option A: Local Sentence Transformers

+### Pros:
+- No API key is required.
+- No usage cost.
+- Good for learning, works offline after model download, easy to test.

+### Limitations:
+- The first model download can be slow.
+- Performance depends on the local machine.

 ## Known Limitations
-- Chunks generated may not be very consistent
+- Chunks generated may not be very consistent.
-- The results for queries may not be very accurate
+- The results for queries may not be very accurate.
 - The Streamlit app is taking a long time to load when first opened.

 ## Next Steps